2 How sourdough works

 By understanding the two key enzymes amylase and protease, you will be better equipped to make bread to your liking.
 Do you prefer a softer or stiffer crumb?
 Do you desire a lighter or darker crust?
 Do you wish to reduce the amount of gluten in your final bread?
 These are all factors that you can tweak just by adjusting the speed of your dough’s fermentation.

-Yeasts are single-celled microorganisms belonging to the fungi kingdom, and spores that are hundreds of millions of years old have been identified by scientists.
+Yeasts are single-celled microorganisms belonging to the fungi kingdom.
+They can reproduce through either budding or by building spores.
+The spores are incredibly tiny and resistant to external factors.
+Scientists have found undamaged spores that are hundreds of million years old.
 There are a wide variety of species — so far, about 1500 have been identified.
 Unlike other members of the fungi kingdom such as mold, yeasts do not ordinarily create a mycelium network .2

 Yeasts are saprotrophic fungi.
 This means that they do not produce their own food, but instead rely on external sources that they can decompose and break down into compounds that are more easily metabolized.
 What we today refer to as the fermentation process, is the yeast breaking down carbohydrates into carbon dioxide and alcohol.
 This process has been known for thousands of years, and has been used since ancient times for the making of bread as well as alcoholic beverages.